-- · All meals are vegetarian
+All meals are vegetarian

-- All meals will be nut free and egg free

-- · All meals freshly prepared

-- No harmful additives or hydrogenated fats are used

-- Products containing GM Foods are not knowingly used
+- All meals are nut free and egg free - All meals freshly prepared - No harmful additives or hydrogenated fats are used - Products containing GM foods are not knowingly used

-There will be a daily salad bar that includes: Lettuce, Cucumber, Tomatoes, Red Onion, Pickles, Chillies, Sweet Corn, Omega 3 seeds, Cheese,
+There will be a daily salad bar that includes: Lettuce, Cucumber, Tomatoes, carrots, sweetcorn, beetroot.

-Children will have the option of selecting one main dish (option 1 or 2) accompanied with vegetables/ salad and a dessert.
+Children will have the option of selecting one main dish (option 1 or 2) accompanied with vegetables/salad and a dessert.